 “With its huge, scarred head halfway out of the water and its tail beating the ocean into a white-water wake more than forty feet across, the whale approached the ship at twice its original speed – at least six knots.
 With a tremendous cracking and splintering of oak, it struck the ship just beneath the anchor secured at the cat-head on the port bow…”

 In the Heart of the Sea brings to new life the incredible story of the wreck of the whaleship Essex – an event as mythic in its own century as the Titanic disaster in ours, and the inspiration for the climax of Moby-Dick.
 In a harrowing page-turner, Nathaniel Philbrick restores this epic story to its rightful place in American history.

 An excellent book!
 I’d recommend it to anyone.
 I listened to the audiobook version which I’d also highly recommend.

-The narrative, with fact building and adventure, everything about life in the open seas, island life, whaling and its tragedy, ethics, survival, the human condition, all of it told with such wonderfully creative and engrossing prose.
+The narrative, with historical fact building and adventure, everything about life in the open seas, island life, whaling and its tragedy, ethics, survival, the human condition, all centered around the whaleship Essex and all of it told with such wonderfully creative and engrossing prose.